vinhtrinh-gist/NileadBreadcrumbsBundle/README.md

 NileadBreadcrumbsBundle
 =======================

-Products management for Nilead with support for variants, options, properties and handy prototypes.
+A simple breadcrumbs bundle for Nilead project.

 Documents
 ---------